carolinecole25/CI-MS2-primrose_cottage/README.md

 * I used google places Javascript for the image on the explore page.

 ## Text
-* Text for home page descibing the property has been taken from [Above the Beach](https://www.abovebeachcottages.co.uk/cottage/prmros-primrose-cottage) website.
+* Text for home page describing the property has been taken from [Above the Beach](https://www.abovebeachcottages.co.uk/cottage/prmros-primrose-cottage) website.
 * Text for gallery page has been taken from [Above the Beach](https://www.abovebeachcottages.co.uk/cottage/prmros-primrose-cottage) website.